and-kal/second-brain/content/tech/MultitrackAudioToAbletonWin10.md

 ![step 1](../static/MultitrackAudioToAbletonWin10/01.jpeg)

-In there, you should change the 2nd line to the desired number of channels that you want.
+In there, you should change the 2nd and 3rd line to the desired number of channels that you want.
 (I got it working with 8, but when going above 8 I got errors in SuperCollider sometimes.)

 Next, launch `C:\Program Files\JACK2\qjackctl\qjackctl.exe` -> `Settings` - under `Driver` choose `portaudio` and under `Advanced` use settings similar to these: